Email drip campaigns are one of the best ways to “work smart” for your local fitness business’ marketing.

-You can engage with your customers and leads on a regular basis without lifting a finger, thanks to the power of automation.
-Use these e principles to craft a drip campaign that works both smart and hard for your business.
+You can engage with your members and leads on a regular basis without lifting a finger, thanks to the power of automation.
+Use these e-principles to craft a drip campaign that works both smart and hard for your business.

 An effective drip campaign has a clear goal and offers compelling content.
 You want your emails to be valuable, not as spammy.
 That being said, focus on niche audiences with your drips.

 This can either be done manually or through an automated campaign that applies a tag itself.
 So for example, you can tag contacts based on the offer they opted in to, based on whether or not they’re a hot or cool lead, based on the service they want, and so on.

 This allows you to segment your audience into different niches.
 You can then create drip emails targeted specifically at these groups.

 Then, you can take advantage of Facebook’s Lookalike Audience feature, which lets you create audiences that are similar to people who are already invested in your business.
-You can create a lookalike audience of your email list based on their similar demographics, interests, sex, etc.
+You can create a lookalike audience of your email list based on their similar demographics, interests, gender, etc.

 Specific dates are best leading up to events or with limited time offers.
-Drip campaigns based on days offer a bit more flexibility: You can trigger them to go out a day or two after the first contact email, then a few days after that, a week afterwards, and so on:
+Drip campaigns based on days offer a bit more flexibility: You can trigger them to go out a day or two after the first contact email, then a few days after that, a week afterwards, and so on…

 The strategic email reminders, then, make it so that when they are ready to take that next step they’ll know what to do.
 This increases conversions significantly because you actively follow through with your leads – they never go cold.

 ou can offer extra deals and coupons that only customers who are part of a particular drip campaign can take advantage of.
 Special holiday promotions are another way you can reward your email lists and keep them engaged.